chapel-lang/chapel/doc/release/technotes/local.rst

   }

 When the ``--local-checks`` flag is enabled, a runtime check will be inserted to confirm that the on-statement is performed within the same node.
+``--local-checks`` is enabled by default and can be disabled with ``--no-local-checks``, ``--no-checks``, or ``--fast``.
 For example, the following code would produce a runtime error if the number of locales is greater than one:

 .. code-block:: chapel